Slonim Great Synagogue

-The Great Synagogue of Slonim has been the focal point of Jewish life in Slonim since the 1640s.
-It is undoubtedly one of the jewels in the remarkable heritage of the once vibrant Jewish life that could be found all across Eastern Europe.
+The Slonim Great Synagogue in Belarus has been a focal point of Jewish life since the 1640s.
+It is a remarkable testament to one of the many once vibrant Jewish communities found all across Eastern Europe prior to 1939.